Welcome to my bird app!

 When was each bird species last seen in your area?

-I use this as a "gut check" when I think I've seen a certain bird that seems unusual for this time of year.
-If someone else has recently reported seeing that bird, then you know someone else saw it, too!
+I use this as a "gut check" when I think I've seen a certain bird but would feel more comfortable knowing that someone else saw it recently, too!

 Showing birds reported in: